mexon/wordpress-activitypub/readme.txt

 = Unreleased =

+* Added: A filter to allow modifying the ActivityPub preview template
 * Added: `@mentions` in the JSON representation of the reply
 * Improved: HTML to e-mail text conversion